-The Town Clerk has been given editing rights for the Town Council site.
-The Town Clerk can add, delete and amend specified areas of information on the Town Council site.
+Officers have been given editing rights for the Town Council site andcan add, delete and amend specified areas of information on the Town Council site.
 Quality is important to the image of the Council.
-Remember: anything that we publish on the web, we should be happy to see published in a local newspaper!

 Editorial Content

 Information needs to be accurate and in accordance with Town Council Policy.